dmdmdm/ArbNum/README.md

 There is a class called Unsigned which performs arbitrary precison unsigned integer operations.

-Class ArbNum uses Unsigned to do signed arbitrary precison unsigned interger operations. eg it turns 10 + (-20) into 20 - 10 and calls Unsigned.subtract(20, 10)
+Class ArbNum uses Unsigned to do signed arbitrary precison unsigned integer operations.
+For example: it turns 10 + (-20) into 20 - 10 and calls Unsigned.subtract(20, 10)